indraarianggi/nestjs-library-app/PRD.md

 4. Authentication Pages

 - As a visitor, I can register and log in.
-  - Acceptance Criteria: Registration creates a Member user; email/password validated via Better Auth; login establishes secure session.
+  - Acceptance Criteria: Registration creates a Member user; email/password validated; login returns JWT access and refresh tokens stored securely.

 ## 6) Information Architecture & Navigation